cereblanco/todayilearned/notes/aws/aws-s3.md

             bucket_name: str, # name of the bucket
             object_key: str, # unique identifier of the object,
             expires_in: int, # ranges from 1 second to 604800 seconds
-            content_type: Optional[str], # if not present, then the content-type will be deduced from file extension
+            content_type: Optional[str], # if not present, then the content-type is deduced from file extension
-            download_filename: Optional[str], # if not present, the object key will be used ) -> str:
+            download_filename: Optional[str], # if not present, the object key is used ) -> str:

         client = boto3.client(